The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 5. Take a Boat Tour to the Impressive Capri Island

-A day trip to the island of Capri is a great idea!
-Rent a small boat to sail around this beautiful island.
+A day trip to the island of Capri is a great idea, especially if you rent a small boat to sail around this beautiful island.
 It is also an excellent place for snorkeling, and you can also see amazing sea caves in the vicinity.
-You will surely remember the visit to the Blue Grotto cave for a long time!
+You will surely remember the visit to the Blue Grotto cave for a long time.

 In the many bays on the Sorrento Peninsula, you can also explore lovely small beaches, where you can relax and enjoy without dealing with the big crowds.